The long-term effects of STIs: why you should get checked now

 But it’s easy to be sexually healthy.
 You see, there are a few simple things you can do to have a confident and healthy sex life, to look after your body and make sure don’t have an infection that could cause you harm.
 They’re covered here with a rundown of the most common STIs, what they can do to your body and simple ways you can prevent getting them.

 Chlamydia is one of those STIs that people can live with for years without knowing they have it.
-It’s really common – in 2019 alone, over 23,000 Queenslanders were diagnosed with chlamydia.
+That’s because it’s usually symptomless.
+It’s also very common – in 2019 alone, over 23,000 Queenslanders were diagnosed with chlamydia.

 If it’s not treated, chlamydia can cause pelvic inflammatory disease (PID) for people with a vagina, which is a serious illness that causes fever and pain in the lower abdomen.
 PID can also cause scarring in the fallopian tubes, which can make it difficult to become pregnant and increases the risk of having an ectopic pregnancy.
 Babies whose mothers have untreated chlamydia might be born with eye or lung infections.